Halo: Combat Evolved Anniversary: Plot

 After fleeing the Covenant's destruction of the human world Reach, the human ship Pillar of Autumn makes a random slipspace jump to avoid leading the Covenant to Earth.
-Arriving in uncharted space, the crew of the Autumn discover a massive ringworld orbiting a gas giant.
-When the Covenant attack, Autumn's captain, Jacob Keyes, entrusts the ship's AI, Cortana—and her knowledge of defense deployments and the location of Earth—to the supersoldier known as the Master Chief for safekeeping.
-The Master Chief fights off Covenant boarding parties and leaves the Autumn via a lifeboat for the surface of the ringworld while Keyes directs the Autumn to "land" on the ring.
+Arriving in uncharted space, the Autumn crew discover a massive ringworld orbiting a gas giant.
+When the Covenant attack, Autumn's captain, Jacob Keyes, entrusts the ship's artificial intelligence, Cortana—and her knowledge of defense deployments and the location of Earth—to the supersoldier known as the Master Chief for safekeeping.
+Master Chief fights off Covenant boarding parties and leaves the Autumn via a lifeboat for the surface of the ringworld, while Keyes directs the Autumn to "land" on the ring.

-On the ringworld, the Chief rallies human survivors and leads a boarding party to rescue Keyes from the Covenant's clutches.
-Keyes reveals that the Covenant call the ring "Halo", and they believe it is some sort of weapon.
-The Chief is tasked with finding Halo's control room before the Covenant does.
-Once Cortana is inserted into the control room, she becomes alarmed and stays behind while she sends the Master Chief to find Keyes.
-While searching for the captain, the Master Chief encounters the Flood, a parasitic organism that infects sentient life.
-The release prompts Halo's caretaker, the AI 343 Guilty Spark, to enlist the Chief's help in activating Halo's defenses.
-The Chief's activation of the ring from the Control Room is stopped by Cortana, who reveals that Halo's defenses do not kill Flood, but rather their food in an effort to starve them—meaning that activating the ring would wipe out all sentient life in the galaxy.
-To stop the Flood from spreading and Spark from activating the ring, Cortana devises a plan to detonate the crashed Autumn's engines and destroy Halo, but they will need to get Keyes’s implant to connect to the ship.
-But Chief and Cortana find out that Keyes has converted into the flood, Chief removes the Captain’s implant and they set on a path to the Autumn.
-Fighting through Flood, Covenant, and Guilty Spark's robotic Sentinels, the Chief manually destabilizes the Autumn's reactors and he and Cortana narrowly escape the destruction of the ring via a Longsword fighter.
+On the ringworld, Master Chief rallies human survivors and leads a boarding party to rescue Keyes from the Covenant's clutches.
+Keyes reveals that the Covenant call the ring "Halo", and believe it is some sort of weapon.
+Chief and Cortana reach Halo's control room, but Cortana becomes alarmed upon entering the ring's systems and sends Master Chief to find Keyes.
+Searching for the captain, Master Chief encounters the Flood, a parasitic organism that infects sentient life.
+The Flood's release prompts Halo's AI caretaker, 343 Guilty Spark, to enlist Master Chief's help in activating Halo's defenses.
+Master Chief's activation of the ring from the Control Room is stopped by Cortana, who reveals that Halo's defenses do not kill Flood, but rather their food—meaning that activating the ring would wipe out all sentient life in the galaxy.
+To stop the Flood from spreading and Spark from activating the ring, Cortana devises a plan to detonate the crashed Autumn's engines and destroy Halo, but require Keyes's command codes.
+Master Chief and Cortana attempt a rescue only to find that Keyes has been absorbed by the Flood.
+Fighting through Flood, Covenant, and Guilty Spark's robotic Sentinels, Master Chief and Cortana manually destabilize Autumn's reactors and narrowly escape the destruction of the ring on a fighter.